+RWM has been one of the thematic priority areas for research in FP6, covering both geological disposal of long-lived radioactive waste as well as partitioning and transmutation (P&T).
+Several of the RWM research projects launched under FP6 (2002-2006) have now ended, and the rest will do so in the next two or three years (refer to Table 1).

+In the area of geological disposal, major progress has been achieved in the development and testing of repository technologies, the investigation of near-field and far-field phenomena and the promotion of basic scientific understanding relating to safety and performance assessment methodologies.
+In addition to this more technical research, projects have also been launched in the area of social sciences that are looking at RWM governance issues such as decision-making processes and stakeholder involvement.
+Research has also been conducted in more strategic fields such as technology transfer and the possibility for countries to share RWM facilities.

-RWM is one of the thematic priority areas for research in FP6, covering both geological disposal of long-lived radioactive waste and partitioning and transmutation (P&T).
-In the case of geological disposal, research is needed to develop and test repository technologies, investigate suitable sites and promote basic scientific understanding relating to safety and safety assessment methods.
-However, technical research alone cannot ensure societal acceptance of geological disposal.
-Consequently, research is also being conducted on the "softer" sciences to develop decision-making processes that are perceived as fair and equitable by the stakeholders involved.
-Continued research is also needed to investigate P&T processes and techniques and their application on an industrial scale to reduce the long-term hazards associated with nuclear waste, as well as to explore the potential of new concepts of nuclear energy generation to make more efficient use of fissile material and to produce less waste.
+Research is also carried out to investigate P&T processes and techniques and their application on an industrial scale to reduce the long-term hazards associated with nuclear waste.
+The research involves as well investigation of the potential of new concepts of nuclear energy generation to make a more efficient use of fissile material and to produce less waste.

-A high degree of continuity has been maintained with activities under FP5, though FP6 has seen a considerable consolidation of research effort.
-The emphasis is on enhanced coordination of research activities and generally larger projects involving a greater number of partners.
-Closer cooperation between the key players contributing to the general EU policy aims of strengthening the European Research Area, less fragmentation of research effort and greater "added value" from EU-funded research activities are the expected outcomes.
-This strategy has been made possible by introducing new funding instruments such as Integrated Projects and Networks of Excellence (see Table 1).
-Education, training, dissemination and knowledge management in general are other essential ingredients of all projects.
-The larger size of projects in FP6 has meant a reduction in the number compared with FP5 (11 to date compared with approximately 50 previously) even though the budget allocated to RWM in FP6 is greater (approximately €90 million, of which around €63 million has already been allocated, compared with €60 million in FP5).
+In FP6, the emphasis has also been on enhanced coordination of research activities and cooperation amongst the R&D stakeholder organisations, essentially via the launching of larger projects involving a great number of partners.
+The desired outcomes are the reinforcing of cooperation between the key players, thereby contributing to the general EU policy aims of strengthening the European Research Area, reducing fragmentation in there search effort and increasing the 'added value' of the EU-funded research activities in general.
+This strategy has been made possible through the introduction of new funding instruments such as the Integrated Project and Network of Excellence (see Table 1).
+In addition, education, training, dissemination and knowledge management in general are other essential ingredients of all projects.

-Table 1 summarises the current situation with implementation of FP6 in the field of RWM.
-Only the major projects are listed; several smaller coordination activities, specific support action and action facilitating transnational access to infrastructure facilities have also been launched.
+Table 1 summarises the current status of FP6 implementation in the field of RWM.
+Only the major projects are listed; several smaller coordination actions, specific support actions and actions facilitating transnational access to infrastructure facilities are not explicitly mentioned.

 In addition, in the field of human resources and training, a number of Euratom fellowships and grants have been awarded in the general area of RWM.
-Note that further RWM projects will be launched following the final call for proposals, for which the deadline was 11 October 200555.
-A major IP on performance assessment technologies is one of the possible projects which will be launched in 2006.